 If you cannot locate or get to the frozen water pipe, call an expert plumber to come to your home and inspect your pipes.

 What If the Worst Happens – a Pipe Bursts?

-As we said, first things first – shut off your home’s water supply.
+As we said, first things first – turn off your home’s water supply.
 Then, call an expert plumber right away.
-While you are waiting on the plumber to come, start mopping up the water with a mop, rags, sponges – whatever you have – to clean up as much water as you possibly can before it causes damage.
-If the damage is critical, go ahead and contact your insurance agent – a large number of homeowners insurance covers burst pipes that result in water damage.
+While you are waiting on the plumber to come, start mopping up the water with a mop, rags, sponges – whatever you have – to soak up as much water as you possibly can before it causes damage.
+If the damage is critical, go ahead and contact your insurance agent – a large number of homeowners insurance covers burst pipes that cause water damage.

 Don’t wait until something terrible happens to understand how to shut off your water supply.
-Take some time now to learn right where your water supply valve is located and how to correctly shut off the water to your home.
+Take a few minutes now to learn right where your water supply valve is located and how to correctly shut off the water to your home.
 A little prep now will save you crucial time during a plumbing emergency.